datamllab/awesome-deepfakes-materials/README.md

 The emergence of large language models (LLMs) has resulted in the production of LLM-generated texts that is highly sophisticated and almost indistinguishable from texts written by humans.
 However, this has also sparked concerns about the potential misuse of such texts, such as spreading misinformation and causing disruptions in the education system.
 This repro aims to provide an overview of existing LLM-generated text detection techniques and enhance the control and regulation of language generation models.

-we group exitsting methods into two categories: black-box detection and white-box detection.
+we group exitsting methods into two categories: **black-box detection** and **white-box detection**.
 Black-box detection methods are limited to API-level access to LLMs.
 They rely on collecting text samples from human and machine sources, respectively, to train a classification model that can be used to discriminate between LLM- and human-generated texts.

 An alternative is white-box detection, in this scenario, the detector has full access to the LLMs and can control the model's generation behavior for traceability purposes.
 In practice, black-box detectors are commonly constructed by external entities, whereas white-box detection is generally carried out by LLM developers.

 ## Table of Contents